fogleman/sdf/README.md

 `repeat(other, spacing, count=None, padding=0)`

 `repeat` can repeat the underlying SDF infinitely or a finite number of times.
-The number of repetitions must be odd, and the count specifies the number of repeats per each side.
+If finite, the number of repetitions must be odd, because the count specifies the number of copies to make on each side of the origin.
 If the repeated elements overlap or come close together, you made need to specify a `padding` greater than zero to compute a correct SDF.

 ```python
 f = sphere().repeat(3, (1, 1, 0))